The Open Book Review Period was May 4 - 15, 2020. Dates for 2021 have not been set yet.

 Every year, the assessor's office prepares a preliminary assessment roll.
 This reflects property values as of January 1 each year.

-The Open Book time period is usually the last few weeks of April and the beginning of May.
-This "open book" inspection period is set aside to answer questions posed by property owners and to correct obvious clerical errors that were made in compiling the assessment roll.
+The Open Book Review period is set aside to answer questions posed by property owners and to correct obvious clerical errors that were made in compiling the assessment roll.

 After talking with the Assessor's Office, owners who still feel that the value of property is overstated may file formal written objections to the Board of Review (BOR).
 Objections must be submitted to the City Clerk on forms that are available in the City Clerk's Office or on-line.

-Formal objections may proceed to a formal hearing before the Board of Review and are typically held after the second Monday in May.
-Similar to a court, the BOR has the responsibility for resolving differences of opinion of valuation.
+Formal objections may proceed to a formal hearing before the Board of Review.
+Similar to a court, the Board of Review has the responsibility for resolving differences of opinion of valuation.
 The Board hears oral testimony and evidence presented by the property owner and the Assessor's staff.
 After hearing the evidence, the Board may lower, raise, or sustain the assessment.

 For additional information on appeals procedures, please view the Property Assessment Appeal Guide for Wisconsin Real Property Owners.

 For more information, please email the Assessor's Office or call (414) 479-8969.